mirix/retrieval-augmented-generation/README.md

 2. rag_llama_index_tulu_app uses the English translation of The Little Prince in PDF format as source material [tulu-2-dpo-7b.Q5_K_M.gguf](https://huggingface.co/TheBloke/tulu-2-dpo-7B-GGUF) as language model.
 This is an early approach using GGUF and it is slow and inefficient.
 I keep it here for reference.

 3. The exllamav2 script is highly experimental work in progress.
 It relies on [exl2-for-all](https://github.com/chu-tianxiang/exl2-for-all), but this library does not work out of the box for RAG and needs to be hacked.
-Working but currently only on one GPU and slower than AWQ.
+Working, but currently only on one GPU and slower than AWQ.

 CAVEATS